-The cancer center offers chemotherapy services to the 55,000 people in JRMC’s nine-county region.
+The cancer center offers chemotherapy services to the North Dakota heartland.
 The cancer center helps more than 100 patients each month, saving more than 160,000 miles of travel each year.
 Those miles matter.
 Care is better close to home, which is why JRMC opened the cancer center in June 2019.

 JRMC Cancer Center patients are able to receive chemotherapy and other medical infusion therapies in a private, comfortable, light-filled setting with an experienced team to tend to their needs.

 Patients’ individual treatment areas are equipped with state-of-the-art, sit-to-stand infusion chairs and companion chairs for visitors, smart TVs, WiFi and refreshments for patients and their companions.
 The JRMC Cancer Center provides a full comfort menu to include personal care items, music, warm blankets, quiet kits and healing touch therapies.